caitlynmralph/personalwebsite_source/content/datavisualization/project4.md

 ---
-title: "The Office Dialogue in Five Charts"
+title: "How far is too far?"
 description: "A visual essay on The Pudding."
-slug: "theoffice"
+slug: "clinics"
 image: datavisualization/pic08.jpg
 keywords: ""
 categories: